hernantz/blog/content/its-the-competition-stupid.md

 ### Governments are the opium of the people

+> The best way to take control over a people and control them utterly is
+> to take a little of their freedom at a time, to erode rights by a thousand
+> tiny and almost imperceptible reductions.
+In this way, the people will not
+> see those rights and freedoms being removed until past the point at which
+> these changes cannot be reversed.
+>
+> <cite>― Pat Miller, [Willfully Ignorant][15]</cite>

 See, it's not all about politicians.

 Alfred Adler once said: "It is always easier to fight for one's principles than